Our Healthy Meals Program

 Explore our cookbooks for nourishing, approachable recipes that support Food For Health’s mission and help strengthen our community with every purchase.

-Food, Fact, and Connections
+Food, Facts, and Connections

 Testimonials

 I give credit to FVFFH for my recovery from intense chemo 7 years ago.
-I weekly welcomed my sensitive Delivery angel, appreciated the benefits of well-planned nutrition, and was able to maintain valuable weight necessary for recovery.
-Now, serving on the giving side, I am overwhelmed by the energy and skills of so many staff and volunteers; gardeners, chefs, student, deliverers, liaisons, organizers, and fundraisers.
+I weekly welcomed my sensitive Delivery Angel, appreciated the benefits of well-planned nutrition, and was able to maintain valuable weight necessary for recovery.
+Now, serving on the giving side, I am overwhelmed by the energy and skills of so many staff and volunteers; gardeners, chefs, students, deliverers, liaisons, organizers, and fundraisers.
 It is a vibrant service organization that is a vital part of our community.

 CHRIS

-Former Client & Delivery Volunteer
+Former Recipient & Delivery Angel

 Our involvement with Food for Health has been an extraordinary wonderful experience for my sons and our entire family.
 The teen experience at Food for Health is special because the young men and women are quickly immersed in the entire process of helping those in need and over time they can take on more engaging roles as they grow in the program… teen volunteers at Food for Health receive a unique experience that I highly recommend for any teen seeking a new and rewarding way to connect more deeply to the community around them.